-To ensure adequate free/free limited hours parking areas, so as to allow the trading activities not to be hindered due to access problems of potential customers.
-This should help relieve the tendency to clog up streets adjoining the towns centre.
+To protect the availability of adequate free/limited free parking areas, in order to ensure that the trading activity is not hindered due to access problems for potential customers.

 As an integral part of the planning process to ensure that it is current and appropriate to changing needs.